-The LADIES IN WHITE, or DAMAS DE BLANCO, formed spontaneously in Cuba in 2003 in reaction to the imprisonment of 75 of their husbands and relatives during Cuba's Black Spring, a harsh crackdown by the Cuban regime on democracy activists.
+The DAMAS DE BLANCO (LADIES IN WHITE) formed spontaneously in Cuba in 2003 in reaction to the imprisonment of 75 of their husbands and relatives during Cuba's Black Spring, a harsh crackdown by the Cuban regime on democracy activists.
 They marched in the streets and wrote many letters to the Cuban authorities, asking for the prisoners' release, but did not get a single reply.
 The Damas did not give up, and their persistent protests got results, with all Black Spring prisoners released by 2011.

 The indomitable Damas kept on with their fight for democracy and human rights in Cuba, and are the only group in the communist country permitted to stage weekly marches in a specific area.
-Ladies wearing white, carrying photographs of loved ones who are victims of repression in Cuba, and gladioli flowers, a symbol of peace, walk down Havana's Fifth Avenue in Miramar every Sunday after mass at St Rita's Church, silent and strong in the face of threats, insults, assaults and frequent arrests.
+Ladies wearing white, carrying photographs of loved ones who are victims of repression in Cuba, and gladioli, a symbol of peace, walk down Havana's Fifth Avenue in Miramar every Sunday after mass at St Rita's Church, silent and strong in the face of threats, insults, assaults and frequent arrests.

-In 2013, the Damas were finally able to accept in person the Sakharov Prize they had been awarded in 2005.
-President Berta Soler, and movement representatives Belkis Cantillo Ramirez and Laura Maria Labrada Pollán, daughter of the beloved Damas co-founder Laura Pollán who died in 2011, were allowed to exit Cuba after the easing of travel restrictions on citizens, and address Parliament, which recognised them for their courage and commitment to the cause of human rights.
-Berta Soler compared the Sakharov Prize to 'a shield' which would protect the Damas on their return to Cuba.
+In 2013 the Damas were finally able to accept in person the Sakharov Prize they had been awarded in 2005.
+President Berta Soler and movement representatives Belkis Cantillo Ramirez and Laura Maria Labrada Pollán, daughter of the beloved Damas co-founder Laura Pollán who died in 2011, were allowed to exit Cuba, after the easing of travel restrictions on citizens, and address the European Parliament, which recognised them for their courage and commitment to the cause of human rights.
+Berta Soler compared the Sakharov Prize to a 'shield' which would protect the Damas on their return to Cuba.

-Shortly after the Sakharov Award ceremony, the Damas and other dissidents, including 2010 laureate, Guillermo Fariñas, set up the International Platform for Human Rights in Cuba.
+Shortly after the Sakharov award ceremony the Damas and other dissidents, including 2010 laureate Guillermo Fariñas, set up the International Platform for Human Rights in Cuba.

-Berta Soler, representing the Damas at the European Parliament and at network events, has constantly called on the EU - which started negotiations for a bilateral political agreement with Cuba in 2014 - to make human rights a condition in any agreements with Cuba.
-In 2015, the Damas stated they felt increasingly sidelined by United States politicians visiting the island, following moves to re-establish diplomatic relations between the US and Cuba.
+Berta Soler, representing the Damas at the European Parliament and at SPN events, has consistently called on the EU - which started negotiations for a bilateral political agreement with Cuba in 2014 - to make human rights a condition in any agreements with Cuba.
+In 2015, the Damas stated that they felt increasingly sidelined by US politicians visiting the island, following moves to re-establish diplomatic relations between Cuba and the United States.